 Mistakes can be made if you don’t provide your pattern maker with enough information.
-A pattern can only be produced with accurate and detailed specs so ensuring you do sufficient research beforehand will prevent errors.
+A pattern can only be produced with accurate and detailed specs, so ensuring you do sufficient research beforehand will prevent errors.

-Types of pattern in clothing manufacturing
+Types of Patterns in Clothing Manufacturing

-The starting point in design comprises of a flat drawing to get the basic outline and measurements for the fit.
+The starting point in design consists of a flat drawing to get the basic outline and measurements for the fit.
 However, at this stage, this 2D illustration doesn’t accommodate the curves and attributes of body shape.
 To tailor the clothing to the wearer, darts (or folds) in the clothing are created to give it shape.
 This concept also provides a basis for the ultimate fit including how the garment will feel and move with the body.

-There are three techniques at this stage of production which include:
+There are three techniques at this stage of production, which include:

 Five main garment components create the base pattern in womenswear:

 - Front bodice